Železnici na Republika Severna Makedonija: Trains

-Macedonian Railways Transport operates a large number of train sets, which consist of passenger trains (diesel and electric trains) and freight trains.
+ŽRSM Transport operates a large number of train sets, which consist of passenger trains (diesel and electric trains) and freight trains.

 A contract for the purchase of 6 new passenger train sets, manufactured by China's CRRC Corporation at the Zhuzhou Electric Locomotive Works, was signed in 2014.
 The first train-set arrived in August 2015.
 Each train consists of 3 rail cars, and is designed to carry 200 passengers.
 They will be used on routes from Skopje to Bitola, Gevgelija, Kičevo, Kumanovo, and Veles.
 This is the first time North Macedonia has bought new passenger trains since its independence, and the first time a Chinese EMU or DMU manufacturer has entered the European market.

 Overview

 The first standard gauge line in the area, from Skopje to Thessaloniki was built in 1873 during Ottoman rule.

 North Macedonia has a well-developed railroad system.
 It is connected to Kosovo via Volkovo in the northwest, to Serbia via Tabanovci in the north and to Greece via Gevgelija in the southeast and via Kremenica in the southwest.
 North Macedonia's main rail line between the Serbian and Greek borders, from Tabanovci to Gevgelija, is entirely electrified.

 The railway company has its headquarters in the capital Skopje.
 The original city railway station was partially destroyed in the 1963 earthquake and now houses the Museum of the City of Skopje.
 The new principal railway station forms the upper level of the integrated Transportation Center Skopje.

-All domestic lines are operated by Macedonian Railways, with links from Skopje to Tetovo, Gostivar and Kicevo in the west, to Volkovo in the northwest, to Kumanovo and Tabanovci in the north, to Sveti Nikole, Štip, and Kocani in the east, to Veles, Negotino and Gevgelija in the south - southeast and to Bogomila, Prilep and Bitola in the southwest.
+All domestic lines are operated by ŽRSM, with links from Skopje to Tetovo, Gostivar and Kicevo in the west, to Volkovo in the northwest, to Kumanovo and Tabanovci in the north, to Sveti Nikole, Štip, and Kocani in the east, to Veles, Negotino and Gevgelija in the south - southeast and to Bogomila, Prilep and Bitola in the southwest.

 According to a local journalists' report dated 2011, passenger service within the country is quite slow, and trains and stations are often poorly maintained.
 Nonetheless, the inexpensive rail service is well patronized, and on occasions trains are standing-room only.

+In April 2023, commemorating 150 year since the arrival of the first train in today's North Macedonia, the Museum of Macedonian Railways was opened in Skopje.